-Do you struggle trying to figure out how to get your spouse to budget??
-I can relate!
+Do you struggle budgeting as a couple?
+I can so relate!
 I have been there!

-About 10 years ago I read the book that changed my life, Dave Ramsey’s Total Money Makeover book and I knew it was time to start looking at our finances differently.
+It all started about 10 years ago when I read a book that changed my life, Dave Ramsey’s Total Money Makeover book and I knew it was time to start looking at our finances differently.
 I decided right then and there that my husband and I would make a budget, and stick to it faithfully.

 Later that night I happily told my husband the good news, “We are going to start budgeting and will be able to save so much money!”
 I announced.